AladMocu/Savjars/README.md

 ## Notes:
 - Dont change the scripts, if you need a change on 1 of them send info to aladmocu@gmail.com
+- All pull request will be review if you changed a thing you were not allowed to, your level will be insta-rejected